muchirijane/learning-code-through-github-repos/README.md

 - [Node JS resources](https://github.com/sindresorhus/awesome-nodejs) - Get more Node Js resources from Command-line utilities, Build tools, Templating, Control flow, Network, Data validation, Tutorials, and more.

+#### Deno repos
+- [DBirb simple API](https://github.com/dergyitheron/dbirb-sqlite-deno) - This is really simple API for SQLite, which is local, file-based database.
+It's straightforward in usage and for modifications, really simple in understanding how that works.
+Written in Typescript in Deno (NodeJS alternative)

 #### All in one repos

 These are repos that have various resources for multiple programming languages.